Angela Simmonds

-Angela Eve Simmonds (born October 12, 1975) is a Canadian politician, who was elected to the Nova Scotia House of Assembly in the 2021 Nova Scotia general election.
-She represents the riding of Preston as a member of the Nova Scotia Liberal Party.
+Angela Eve Simmonds is a Canadian politician, who was elected to the Nova Scotia House of Assembly in the 2021 Nova Scotia general election.
+She represented the riding of Preston as a member of the Nova Scotia Liberal Party until April 1, 2023.
 Prior to Simmonds election, she was a lawyer, social justice advocate, and executive director of the Land Titles Initiative.

-Simmonds announced on January 25, 2023 that she intends to step down as MLA for Preston on April 1 of that year.
+Simmonds announced on January 25, 2023 that she would step down as MLA for Preston on April 1 of that year.

-Early life and education

-Simmonds grew up in Cherry Brook, Nova Scotia and graduated from Dalhousie Law School in 2017.

 Personal life

 She lives in North Preston with her husband, Dean, who is a superintendent with the Halifax Regional Police, and they have three children.

 Land titles initiative

 In 2014, Simmonds authored a document named: "This Land is Our Land: African Nova Scotian Voices from the Preston Area Speak Up".
 This document talked about how the African Nova Scotian communities in the Preston areas continue to face ongoing concerns regarding the expropriation of land, clarity of land titles and education regarding land ownership and inheritance.
 The challenges that Simmonds wrote about highlighted that the challenges in these communities stem from a history fraught with racism, oppression and inequity.
 In the document Simmonds referenced that today, fewer instances of overt racism occur and the problems are more systemic, however more work needs to be done.

 Following the publication of: "This Land is Our Land: African Nova Scotian Voices from the Preston Area Speak Up", Simmonds continued her advocacy for land titles to be granted to those residing on unregistered land.
 Owing to her commitment on resolving the issue, Simmonds was named executive director of the Land Titles Initiative on March 5, 2021, by the Equity and Anti-Racism Initiatives.
 Due to Simmonds' election in August, 2021, she had to step aside from the role as she was now the MLA for Preston.